 When building custom homes in Tulsa, good planning is a critical first step.
 During the programming phase, you’ll tell us about the ‘Why’ behind your project.
-Understanding the root goals of the finished house in detail.
+Understanding the root goals of the project helps inform important decisions down the road.
 Issues like size, layout, and usage are discussed.
-Samples and photos might be shown, and important preliminary decisions will be made.
+Any inspiration images, materials, or ideas can help jumpstart the creative process.

 Often, this phase of the home design process takes a little longer than new clients expect.
-However, because establishing the right goals is so crucial to achieving great outcomes, we actually feel like it can be the most important step.
-Until you and your team both know exactly what you’re trying to achieve, it’s difficult to create a workable plan or blueprint.
-And, rushing through the programming step could lead to expensive and time-consuming delays later.
+However, establishing the right goals from the onset is crucial to the success of a project.
+Until you and your team both know exactly what you’re trying to achieve, it’s difficult to create a workable plan.
+Rushing through the programming step could lead to expensive and time-consuming delays later.

 The Preliminary Design phase, also known as Schematic Design, involves much of the work that new clients think of when they imagine hiring an architect to design their house.
-This is when high-level decisions are made, especially in regard to square footage, the orientation of a home on a lot, and the division of public and private spaces all play a key role in Preliminary Design.
+This is when high-level design decisions are made.
+Budget, layout, the orientation of a home on a site, architectural style, the division of public and private spaces all play a key role in Preliminary Design.

-As with the general goals established during the programming step, the preliminary design will serve as a plan that guides the rest of the design and construction process.
-For that reason, decisions and details need to be handled with great care, and it’s a good idea to have a trusted team of experienced architects who can not only guide you but spot any potential issues that might not be obvious.
+As with the general goals established during programming, the Preliminary Design will serve as a plan that guides the rest of the design and construction process.
+For that reason, decisions and details need to be handled with great care.
+An experienced architect can not only guide you but help identify potential issues that might not be obvious.

-At the end of the preliminary design you’ll award a contract for construction and begin development of a final building budget.
-Then, you can move on to the next phase, which is where your ideas really come into focus.
+With a contractor selected, we’ll begin developing a construction cost opinion.
+After approval, we move on to the next phase, which is where your ideas really come into focus.

 Phase #3: Design development

 The design development phase can be fun and inspiring.
-This can be the step where you really appreciate the flexibility that comes with choosing to pursue a true custom home.
+This may be the step where you really appreciate the opportunities that comes with choosing to pursue a true custom home.
 Reflecting on the goals developed in programming, allows us to pinpoint opportunities to tailor the project to you.
 There’s nothing quite like watching your future home be filled in with the extra touches that bring it to life.

-By the end of the design development phase you’ll have detailed drawings your construction team can use to prepare more precise estimates.
-You’ll walk away with drawings, renderings and a clearer idea of what your finished house will actually look like when it’s built.
+By the end of the design development phase you will have drawings your construction team can use to prepare more precise estimates.
+You’ll walk away with drawings, renderings and a clearer idea of what your finished house will be.

 Phase #5: Construction administration

-An architect’s job isn’t done after finalized plans have been submitted to subcontractors.
-They still need to be available to periodically oversee the job site, answer questions (RFI’s), review material submittals, and respond to change orders as needed.
+An architect’s job isn’t done after finalized plans and a permit have been delivered to a contractor.
+They still need to be available to periodically visit the job site, answer questions (RFI’s), review material submittals, and respond to change orders as needed.